 Sweating opens pores and can temporarily cleanse the outer skin, but sweating in saunas doesn't remove toxins from within the body as some people believe.
 Also, scientific evidence doesn't support the widely-held belief that using saunas or steam rooms causes weight loss, which is a popular reason why many people use these facilities.
 Both do make you warmer, make you sweat and relax, lower your pulse and blood pressure by causing blood vessels to dilate, and remove salts from your system.

 There is a risk of dehydrating in the dry heat of a sauna, so be sure to drink plenty of water before and after using a sauna.
-Try limiting your bathing time to 15-20 minutes the first few times using these rooms to get used to the experience.
+Try limiting your bathing time to 15 to 20 minutes the first few times using these rooms to get used to the experience.
 Also, beware that steam rooms provide ideal breeding conditions for various infection-producing microbes.
 For example, athletes' foot or other fungal infections can be better avoided if you wear a towel and shower shoes or flip flops in the steam room (and in the sauna, for that matter).